Nano6G/LeagueOfBuilds/README.md

 main.py and champions.py are the source code of the program src includes any images used in the interface of the software

-!!The program requires an Riot Games API key stored in "RiotAPIKey.txt' to function!!
+!!The program requires an Riot Games API key stored in 'RiotAPIKey.txt' to function!!